On the Generalization of Stochastic Gradient Descent with Momentum: Smooth Lipschitz Loss

+We first show that there exists a convex loss function for which the stability gap for multiple epochs of~\ref{update} becomes unbounded.
+For the case of {smooth Lipschitz loss} functions, we introduce SGDEM and show that machine learning models can be trained for multiple epochs of SGDEM while their generalization errors are bounded.

-In this section, we assume that the loss function $f(\cdot;\zbf)$ is $L$-Lipschitz and $\beta$-smooth for all $\zbf$.
-We introduce SGM with early momentum (SGMEM) and study the generalization error and convergence of SGMEM for general loss functions.
-In SGMEM, the momentum $\mu$ is set to some constant $\mu_d$ in the first $t_d$ steps and then zero for $t=t_d+1,\cdots,T$.
-The update rule for SGMEM is given by where $\mathbbm{1}\{\cdot\}$ denotes the indicator function.
+In SGDEM, the momentum $\mu$ is set to some constant {$ \mu_d\in(0,1]$} in the first $t_d$ steps and then zero for $t=t_d+1,\ldots,T$.
+Thus, the update rule for SGDEM is given by where $\mathbbm{1}$ denotes the indicator function, and the projected version can be similarly {defined} based on~\ref{projupdate}.